mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 Below is a short description of the different options you can check and what it will bring.

 #### Include Test results details
-Checking the Include Test Results details will show results on the test step level, including attachments & comments
+Checking the Include Test Results details will show results on the test step level, including attachments & comments.

 <img width="709" height="432" alt="image" src="https://github.com/user-attachments/assets/427462da-95cb-4a67-8446-cdd4b2bd834a" />

-## Generate a document for storage/sharing
+## Generate a document for Archiving/storage/sharing

 Click **Open** and select your desired word template you want to use for formatting.
 <img width="551" height="137" alt="image" src="https://github.com/user-attachments/assets/73e65881-9419-4a75-b7e9-748bc53a5aa4" />

-Enhanced Export PRO will generate a word document and embedd images and other attachments in the word document.
+Enhanced Export PRO will generate a word document and embed images and other attachments in the word document.